Toscano (cigar): Characteristics

 Toscano cigars have a high nicotine proportion.
 The varieties marketed may be marked by strength, sweetness and flavor.
 In the Toscano range, Toscano ExtraVecchio is said to be strong and determined.
-The Toscano production is characterized by calmness, purity and persistence of flavor.
+The Toscano production is characterized by purity and persistence of flavor.

 Traditionally, they are not smoked as a whole, but cut in the middle.
 They are considered dry cigars or cheroots which means they do not have to be stored in a humidor.
 It is very much different from the Caribbean cigars which will dry up and crack if not stored in a humidor.
 The Kentucky tobacco is not hygroscopic after undergoing special fermentation and can be stored for years at room temperature without losing its quality.
 Ideally, the Toscano cigar should have an internal humidity between 12% and 14%, and a storage humidity of between 65% and 70%.

 Types of Toscano Cigar

 The Toscano cigars are made and sold in 27 varieties:

 Toscano Il Moro, handmade in limited quantities every year, is the only Toscano cigar which has its individual wooden packaging box.
 It is the most exclusive Toscano cigar and usually sold at a premium price.
 Other handmade Toscano cigars include Toscano Originale, Toscano Originale 150, Toscano Originale Selected, Toscano Millennium (limited edition), Toscano del Presidente (limited edition).

 The Toscanello cigars are produced due to the popular custom of smoking Toscano cigars cut in half in Italy.
 Toscanello Garibaldi, Toscanello, and Toscanello Speciale are halves of Toscano Garibaldi, Toscano Classico, and Toscano Antico respectively.
 There is the Aroma series: Anice, Caffe, Fondente, Grappa, Mocha, and Vanilla which are lighter and more refreshing smoke.

 The "Sigari d'Autore" series are based on three famous Italian personalities: Toscano Garibaldi (green box), Toscano Modigliani (white box) and Toscano Soldati (red box).
 When placed side by side, these three boxes form the Italian flag.